 Title VII of the Civil Rights Act of 1964

 Title VII of the Civil Rights Act of 1964 prohibits wage discrimination on the basis of race, color, sex, religion or national origin.
-Title VII is broader than the Equal Pay Act (EPA), allowing claims for any type of discrimination, whereas the EPA is limited to unequal pay between men and women for substantially equal work.
+Title VII is broader than the EPA, allowing claims for any type of discrimination, whereas the EPA is limited to unequal pay between men and women for substantially equal work.
 Additionally, a 1981 Supreme Court ruling established that claims for wage discrimination between men and women that did not quite fit under the EPA could be brought under Title VII.
 Title VII has “a more relaxed standard of similarity between jobs.”
 However, unlike the EPA, Title VII requires proof of discriminatory intent.

 EEO-1 Wage Reporting

-Note: Applicable employers are still required to file the EEO-1 report, but the date has changed.
-The 2017 report, originally required to be submitted on September 30, 2017, was due on June 1, 2018.
-While it’s uncertain when the 2018 report is due, it’s critical that you have the right technology to help you efficiently gather and report on the employee data you need.
+When reporting time comes, it’s critical that you have the right technology to help you efficiently gather and report on the employee data you need.
 Paycor can help you streamline data collection with unified HR, payroll and time solutions that don’t require duplicate entry or file imports.

 More than 30,000 medium-sized and small businesses trust Paycor to help them manage their most valuable asset—their people.
 Paycor’s personalized support and user-friendly, scalable technology streamlines every aspect of people management, giving our clients the peace of mind to focus on what they know best, their business and their mission.